Understanding the Difference Between Accounts Payable vs. Accounts Receivable

 Example

-To grasp the concept of accounts receivable, consider an example from a manufacturing company called "XYZ Manufacturing."
-Suppose XYZ sells its products to various clients on credit terms, allowing them to pay within 60 days of the invoice date.
-When they deliver products to a customer, XYZ issues an invoice for $15,000 and records it as accounts receivable.
+To grasp the concept of accounts receivable, consider an example of a manufacturing company.
+Suppose it sells its products to various clients on credit terms, allowing them to pay within 60 days of the invoice date.
+When they deliver products to a customer, the company issues an invoice for $15,000 and records it as accounts receivable.
 As the payment due date nears, they monitor the outstanding invoices and follow up with customers for timely payments.

-Once the customer settles the invoice, XYZ records the receipt as a credit to accounts receivable and a debit to their cash or bank account.
-Effectively managing accounts receivable helps XYZ track its outstanding customer payments, maintain a healthy cash flow, and assess the financial health of its customers.
-This process aids XYZ in minimizing the risk of bad debts and improving overall profitability.
+Once the customer settles the invoice, the manufacturing company records the receipt as a credit to accounts receivable and a debit to their cash or bank account.
+Effectively managing accounts receivable helps this company track its outstanding customer payments, maintain a healthy cash flow, and assess the financial health of its customers.
+This process aids the manufacturing company in minimizing the risk of bad debts and improving overall profitability.

 Workflow